 1. Our own Policy on Responsible Investing

-2. The United Nations' Principles for Responsible Investment, which provides a practical framework for investors to integrate consideration of ESG factors into investment decision-making and ownership practices.
+2. The UN-supported Principles for Responsible Investment, which provides a practical framework for investors to integrate consideration of ESG factors into investment decision-making and ownership practices.

 We are not advocating for any policy outcome or specific reform proposal.
-We believe it is important that in-depth discussions and debate on the issue take place.
 If federal and provincial stewards of the CPP decide to expand the existing CPP model on a mandatory basis, we would be able to manage the additional assets.

 Calculation of total compensation depends on three factors:

-b.
-Actual investment income generated above our market-based benchmarks; and
+a) CPP total Fund returns and investment income generated above our market-based benchmarks;

 The director nomination process is designed to ensure that the board has directors with proven financial ability or relevant work experience such that the CPP Investment Board will be able to effectively achieve its objectives.
 Directors are appointed by the federal Governor in Council on the recommendation of the federal finance minister, following the minister’s consultation with the finance ministers of the participating provinces and assisted by an external nominating committee with private-sector involvement.
 In line with Treasury Board recommendations for Crown corporations, the CPP Investment Board provides assistance in the identification of desirable director competencies and retains and manages an executive search firm to source qualified candidates for consideration.